fbeltrao/dotnet-observability-sample/README.md

 # Implementing observability in .NET Core stack

 This document takes a look at current options to implement observability in .NET Core stack.
+For a quick peek into the sample application check section [Quickly run sample application](#Quickly-run-sample-application)

 **DISCLAIMER 1**: I am familiar with Azure Application Insights.
 I don't have the same experience with the OSS options out there, therefore the sample code covers only Jaeger and Prometheus (at least for now).